-The District's Board considered many factors when setting the 2018 budget.
+The District's Board considered many factors when setting the 2023 budget.
 The tax base available and the needs of the various fire departments were the main considerations.
 With these considerations, the Board adopted a budget to meet their needs.
-The Board desires to help equip each fire department within the county to provide the best and quickest response fire protection as possible.
+The budget for 2023 totals \$505 thousand, which is an increase of \$73 thousand.
+Most of the increase is for disbursements to Ore City and Diana Departments.
+The Board desires to help equip each fire department within the District to provide the best and quickest response fire protection as possible.
 It is anticipated that the equity position of the District will continue to remain about the same.